hollownotempty/Portfolio_5_Tonez/README.md

 4. UserProfile - The profile tied to an User, used to display any necessary information on the profile page
 5. Packs - Each individual pack falls into this model, containing all of the information for the store as well as the url for the downloadable file
 6. Categories - The categories associated with each pack
+7. Subscriber - Model storing anybody who signs up to the newsletter
+8. Newsletter - This model is used to create a model form to send out an email to all subscribers

 ### User Interface